-The engagement webinar provided stakeholders in the West Midlands licence area with an overview of the DFES process, as well as a summary of the current position and potential future outcomes for key distributed generation, storage and demand technologies in the area.
+The engagement webinar provided stakeholders in the East Midlands licence area with an overview of the DFES process, as well as a summary of the current position and potential future outcomes for key distributed generation, storage and demand technologies in the area.
 Stakeholder participation was facilitated through a combination of polls, open-form questions and a Q&A session, allowing stakeholders to feed directly into the DFES analysis.
 This engagement was mainly focused on the near-term uptake of key renewable and flexible electricity generation, battery storage and new electricity demand in the form of EVs and heat pumps.
-Attendees were also asked about the broader characteristics of the West Midlands licence area that could impact energy generation and demand in the future.
+Attendees were also asked about the broader characteristics of the East Midlands licence area that could impact energy generation and demand in the future.

 Alex dos Santos Aranda, Network Strategy Engineer at NGED, presented an overview of the DFES process and explained how the DFES continues to evolve through the inclusion of new technologies and highly granular low voltage analysis.
-Alex summarised the current suite of published outputs from the analysis and outlined the role of Local Area Energy Plans and NGED's new Strategic Engagement Officer roles.
+Alex summarised the current suite of published outputs from the analysis.
+He was joined by Sharon McGuffie, DSO Strategic Engagement Officer for the East Midlands, who outlined the role of Local Area Energy Plans and NGED's new Strategic Engagement Officer roles.
 Jonty Haynes, Principal Analyst at Regen, provided some context for the licence area, illustrating the scale of the pipeline of potential new project connections and future capacity.
 Stakeholders were asked for their views on the key energy characteristics of the licence area, alongside their existing knowledge of DFES and level of engagement with NGED around DFES and wider topics.

-Meagan Reasoner, Energy Analyst at Regen, presented a series of maps detailing the scale and location of existing renewable energy generation sites and the pipeline of additional contracted projects in the licence area.
+Meagan Reasoner, Energy Analyst at Regen, presented a series of maps detailing the scale and location of existing renewable generation and the pipeline of additional contracted projects in the licence area.
 Stakeholders were invited to provide views, via online polling, on: